-2.1 The child's welfare is of paramount importance.
+- 2.1 The child's welfare is of paramount importance.
 Our school will establish and maintain an ethos where pupils feel secure, are encouraged to talk, are listened to and are safe.
-Children at our school will be able to talk freely to any member of staff at our school if they are worried or concerned about something.

-2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
+Children at our school will be able to talk freely to any member of staff at our school if they are worried or concerned about something. - 2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 We recognise that staff at our school play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
 All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff members must always act in the best interests of the child.

-2.3 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
+- 2.3 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
 We will not make promises to any child and we will not keep secrets.
-Every child will know what the adult will have to do with any information they have chosen to disclose.

-2.4 Throughout our curriculum we will provide activities and opportunities for children to develop the skills they need to identify risks and stay safe.
+Every child will know what the adult will have to do with any information they have chosen to disclose. - 2.4 Throughout our curriculum we will provide activities and opportunities for children to develop the skills they need to identify risks and stay safe.
 This will also be extended to include material that will encourage our children to develop essential life skills.

-2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2015) and Norfolk Safeguarding Children Board procedures.

-Role Name Contact details Designated Tracey Kenyon (Ellingham) 01508 518250 Safeguarding Lead (DSL) Charlotte Whyte (Woodton) 01508 482294 Deputy DSL Sarah Querelle 01508 518250 Nikki Colbeck 01508 482294 Headteacher Charlotte Whyte 01508 518250 , , , , , , , , , , , , , , , , , , , 01508 482294 Named Safeguarding Elizabeth Ward Via school office Governor Chair of Governors Charlotte Carter Via school office
+Teaching pupils about how to stay safe and behave online, including identifying risks and how and when to seek support is crucial.
+Further information can be found in the DfE guidance 'Teaching online safety in school.'
+Through the computing and broader curriculum pupils will have regular learning that supports them in keeping themselves safe online. - 2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and the Norfolk Multi Agency Safeguarding Partnership arrangements. - 2.6 As part of our responsibilities for safeguarding and promoting the welfare of children, we will provide a co-ordinated offer of early help when additional needs of children are identified.
+These may include if a child: - is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer: - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is a privately fostered child.